GustavoKehr/GustavoKehr/README.md

 🐱‍🏍 Hi, I'm Gustavo

-🐱‍🚀 I'm learning about JavaScript, but soon HTML, CSS, C, C++, C#, PHP, Ruby, Rails, C#, Swift, Node, Python
+🐱‍🚀 I'm learning about JavaScript and Node, but soon C#, Python and others

 🐱‍👤 I love games, sports, animals and my girlfriend